 Place the almonds in a food processor and pulse until they are finely ground.

-Use a wooden spoon to mix the ground almonds with the egg whites, sugar, and almond extract until a stiff dough forms.
+Use a wooden spoon to mix the ground almonds with the egg whites, sugar, and almond extract until a relatively stiff dough forms.
+If the dough is too loose, add additional processed almonds.

 Drop 1-inch mounds of dough onto the prepared cookie sheet, evenly spaced.
 Top each mound with an almond.